fenago/learn-java-12-programming/lab_guide/Lab_9.md

  As you can see, the wildcard symbol has to be added after the folder name.

-Using the command line with an executable JAR file {#using-the-command-line-with-an-executable-jar-file .header-title}
+Using the command line with an executable JAR file
 --------------------------------------------------

 It is possible to avoid specifying the main class in the command line.